Creme de Violette

 This piece was first published on the Mountain Equipment Blog in March 2018, and describes making the second ascent of Creme de Violette (IX, 9) on Beinn Eighe with Ben Silvestre.

-I admitted I didn’t really know what was going on.
-Three days after landing back in the country, my mind was still in Canadian Time and on Canadian times.
-I’d only seen glimpses of the Scottish season so far.
+I admitted I didn’t really know what was going on, fuzzy with jet lag and hustling duffles.
+Three days after landing back in the UK, here we were, but my mind was still in Canadian Time and on Canadian times.
+I’d only seen glimpses of the Scottish season so far but they looked promising.
 I replaced my phone’s quick links: hello again, MWIS forecasts.

 ‘What’s the plan, Ben?’
-I asked between driving stints.
-The duffle shuffle between the Alps, Canada, the Lake District with Victoria, and now Scotland, had been epic - one of the best/worst I’ve done.
-In recent winters, Scotland’s climbing season has been found wanting, so I was keen to make up for lost time.
+I asked between taking turns to drive.
+The duffle shuffle between the Alps, then Canada, the Lakes, and now Scotland, had been epic - one of the best or worst I’ve ever done.
+In recent Scotland’s recent winters had been found wanting, so I was keen to make up for lost time.
 Thankfully, Ben held everything in control: ‘Beinn Eighe tomorrow, Beinn Bhan the day after,’ he said quietly.

-I’ve only tied in a few times with Ben, and they’d been enjoyable, stress-free experiences.
-Last summer in North Wales we dodged rain showers, Ben confirming the stories I’d heard.
-The strongest memory I can recall is Ben’s smooth ascent of Lord of the Flies (E6 6a).
-Although I’d originally agreed to climb in Scotland with Uisdean, he’d met a lady on his winter trip to Tasmania, listened to his balls and changed his flights.
-I sent Ben a message.
+I’ve only tied in a few times with Ben, and they’d always been enjoyable experiences.
+Last summer in North Wales we dodged rain showers, Ben confirming the stories I’d heard about his formidable character and ability.
+The strongest memory I can recall is Ben’s smooth onsight ascent of Lord of the Flies (E6 6a).

-We drove north, hour after hour.
+The wheels drummed on the tarmac, our journey continuing.
+I shifted to ease my numb legs.
+A smudge of a sun dropped into the horizon, then fewer road signs flashed in the headlights.
+At least we were now in Scotland now.
 It was long past my bedtime, regardless of which time zone I was in.
-It felt like the day had closed long ago, too.
-Darkness had set in, like a heavy blanket on the Scottish moorland.
+Darkness sat like a heavy blanket on the Scottish moorland.
 Rain turned to sleet, then to snow, then back to rain again.

 Tuesday.
 Beinn Eighe was all to ourselves.
-As we punched steps up the hillside, night slowly faded, like the flicking of a dimmer switch.
-Instead of day breaking, we felt darkness release it’s grip, give up, allow brightness to seep into the world.
-Light arrived without real colour.
-Monochrome, lunar grey and black.
+As we punched steps up the hillside, night slowly faded.
+Instead of day breaking, we felt darkness release its grip, give up, allow brightness to seep into the world.
+Light arrived in monochrome, lunar grey and black.
 Dark clouds, faint white mountains, bleak glens.
 But the scenery was still stunning, in it's own Scottish way, and the plateau near the summit gave us rare views of the Atlantic and the bulk of Liathach.

 In between the wind, the spindrift and the bare landscape, we stood.
 Still.
 After the gusts, we snatched a moment of calm on the plateau.
 I breathed deeply and felt my lungs cool as I inhaled.
 We continued to the catchily-named, ‘West Central Gully Wall.’

 I think Ben chose Creme de Violette as our route for the day, and I enjoyed being in relative ignorance as we geared up.
-I recognised the name, but couldn’t remember anything about it, which - in climbing - can be a bit like going into a boxing match with an undercover heavyweight world champion.
+I recognised the name, but couldn’t remember anything about it, which - in climbing - can be a bit like going into a boxing match with an undercover world champion.
 Sometimes, the stories, rumours and descriptions I hear make me more hesitant; sometimes, the hardest part is actually getting on the route.
 This time, however, ignorance was bliss, and I just assumed the worst: I assumed it’d be nails.
 ‘Oh right, cool,’ I thought.
-‘I’m sure this’ll be hard, run-out and scary…’ This approach usually works, and I’m therefore usually pleasantly surprised to find gear and holds.
-To be honest, after a month of climbing with Marc-Andre Leclerc in Canada, E14 and M26 would feel safe and steady…
+‘I’m sure this’ll be hard, run-out and scary…’ This approach usually works, and therefore I’m usually pleased to find some gear and holds.
+To be honest, after a brilliant month of climbing with Marc-Andre Leclerc in Canada, I felt ready.

 Ben did tell me something about the route, to prepare me.
-Nick Bullock commented on his and Tim Neill’s first ascent.
-Of the crux second pitch, he said, ‘carefully pull right around the roof and climb the even more committing groove above (without thinking about where the last piece of gear was or even what the last piece of gear was).’
+Of the crux second pitch, Nick Bullock commented on his and Tim Neill’s first ascent, ‘carefully pull right around the roof and climb the even more committing groove above (without thinking about where the last piece of gear was or even what the last piece of gear was).’

 After Ben led the first pitch, I set off up the second.
 Blue skies occasionally flashed overhead - a rarity for Scotland.
 The crag was almost ‘over-rimed,’ so I spent a lot of time searching for holds and gear, testing every placement.
 I hammered in kit regularly, aware of an imminent crux and run-out, but was surprised to find some bomber gear before a roof.
 This is the point where the comfort of a groove and corner ends - the large roof above blocking further progress.
 ‘Here goes,’ I thought, and started teetering towards the arete…